 Congratulations on making it through breast surgery.
-Best wishes for years and decades of good health!
+We hope this information helps you on your path to years and decades of good health!

 To learn more about breast reconstruction options, contact Dr. Suzman.
 Dr. Michael S. Suzman operates at Rye Ambulatory Surgery Center in Westchester County , NY, and is on faculty at White Plains Hospital, Greenwich Hospital in CT, and serves as a Clinical Instructor in Surgery at Weill Medical College of Cornell University in Manhattan, NYC, Division of Plastic Surgery.